 When I was a child, once a year my family would conduct what my uncle the Marxist called “the great purge.”
 We would cull from our closets old clothes and other unwanted stuff, and make a giant charitable donation to Goodwill Industries, a local organization aiding the developmentally disabled.
 There was a sense of cleansing and renewal as we stuffed worn jeans into plastic trash bags.
 Letting go of unneeded possessions instantly created new space, new possibilities, and soon thereafter these spaces would be claimed by fresh clothes, slightly larger than the old ones and more in tune with whatever the fashion key was at the moment.

 I still try to execute a great purge once a year, though I’m finding as I grow older that the fewer clothes I have the happier I am with my closet.
 Where the concept of clearance-and-renewal is most compelling to . . . → Read More: Grow, Purge, Renew

 A study published this month in Pediatrics magazine suggests that toddlers who watch TV risk attention problems, including difficulty concentrating, acting restless and impulsive, and being easily confused.

 In retrospect, I’m grateful for my parents’ Draconian TV regulations.
-I became a . . . → Read More: To Mom and Dad: Thanks!
+I . . . → Read More: To Mom and Dad: Thanks!